About us

 Where & When

-The Library is located in the brick shed on the south side of the Mullumbimby Community Hall (formerly the Scout Hall) on River Terrace near Burringbar Street.
-Please see our home page for updated holiday hours.
+The Library is located in the blue brick shed on the south side of the Mullumbimby Community Hall (formerly the Scout Hall) on River Terrace (behind the post office).

 Why